Photo by Innerbody Research

 Oral finasteride | 1mg | 1mg | 1mg | 1mg |

-As you can see, Happy Head is the only one of these four players to offer all four of the listed treatments.
+As you can see, Happy Head is the only one of these four players to offer all five of the listed treatments, with no major competitors offering oral dutasteride.
 And their topical minoxidil concentration is much higher than the rest of the field.
 This is also true of Happy Head’s female-oriented minoxidil solution.
 Typical minoxidil for women is compounded in a 2% solution, but Happy Head offers it at 6%.

 Special Offer: FREE Hair Loss Consultation

-This is where the wheels come off.
-Happy Head’s prices are too high for almost everything they sell.
-You can certainly argue that the diversity of ingredients in a given solution and your ability to customize the strengths of each ingredient in your formula give them an edge in efficacy and convenience that might be worth the cost.
+Cost is an area where we’d like to see Happy Head make adjustments to be more competitive in the hair loss landscape.
+You can certainly argue that the diversity of ingredients in a given solution and your ability to customize the strength of each ingredient in your formula give them an edge in efficacy and convenience that might be worth the cost.
 We also can’t ignore the increased concentration of Happy Head’s minoxidil, which should drive up costs in raw materials and the compounding process.

 But let’s take a look at some of these numbers.
-Happy Head offers a nice discount on your first shipment for most of their products.
-However, since these are all mostly forever treatments (they’ll keep working for most of your life unless you stop taking them), we’re going to look at the recurring prices that you’ll encounter after the company’s first-month discount.
+Happy Head offers a nice discount on your first six months for most of their products.
+However, since these are all mostly forever treatments (they’ll keep working for most of your life unless you stop taking them), we’re going to look at the recurring prices that you’ll encounter after the company’s six-month discount fades.
 To be fair, we’ll exclude similar offers from competitors in our analysis.

 Here is a comparison of topical minoxidil products: